 Here are a few common ways to reduce operating expenses:

 - Review utility bills — have they gone up over time?
 Look for energy-efficient investments, such as motion-sensor lights or HVAC upgrades.

 - Evaluate options for internet/cable and insurance providers.
 See if another vendor offers a more competitive price.

 How Accounting Software Helps Calculate Operating Expenses

 To automate the process of tracking, recording and classifying expenses, most businesses turn to accounting software.
-The first step in the U.S. Small Business Administration’s list “Ten Basic Bookkeeping Steps” is to purchase accounting software.
-It’s ahead of opening a separate business checking account, reconciling that account and even tracking sales.
+The first step in the U.S. Small Business Administration’s list of “Ten Basic Bookkeeping Steps” is to purchase accounting software, which is ahead of opening a separate business checking account, reconciling that account and even tracking sales.